pikulet/lumen/content/posts/cysec-diffie-hellman.md

 However, in modern communication channels, eavesdropping is not the only problem.
 A CDH-hard group can only protect the key exchange from an eavesdropper.
 Attackers have other capabilities, such as interception.

-A middleman can create a new secret `c` and calculate `g^c`.
+A middleman can create a new secret `c` and calculate `gᶜ`.
-- When Alice sends `g^a`, `M` intercepts it and sends Alice `g^c`.
-Alice communicates with `M` using `K_1 = g^ac`.
+- When Alice sends `gᵃ`, `M` intercepts it and sends Alice `gᶜ`.
+Alice communicates with `M` using `K₁ = gᵃᶜ`.
-- When Bob sends `g^b`, `M` intercepts it and sends Bob `g^c`.
-Bob communicates with `M` using `K_2 = g^bc`.
+- When Bob sends `gᵇ`, `M` intercepts it and sends Bob `gᶜ`.
+Bob communicates with `M` using `K₂ = gᵇᶜ`.

-Alice will think that she is communicating with Bob using `K_1`.
-Bob will think he is talking to Alice using `K_2`.
+Alice will think that she is communicating with Bob using `K₁`.
+Bob will think he is talking to Alice using `K₂`.

 The problem is that the Diffie-Hellman Key Exchange protocol was never designed for authentication.
 The identities of both parties are never established.
 Even without the presence of `M`, Alice cannot confidently ascertain that the person she is talking to is indeed Bob.
-Authentication protocols can be used to establish that gb was indeed generated by the person Bob, such as using certificates for verification.
+Authentication protocols can be used to establish that `gᵇ` was indeed generated by the person Bob, such as using certificates for verification.

 ## Remarks